 EMDR is a specific type of trauma therapy.
 EMDR stands for Eye-Movement Desensitization and Reprocessing.
 EMDR is based on decades of research that has studied how our brains process information and store memories.
 EMDR is a structured process that helps you move through traumatic experiences by adapting and creating new neuropathways in your brain.
 EMDR is effective for both “Big T” and “little t” trauma.
 EMDR can also be helpful for things like anxiety, depression, and phobias.
 It is a powerful and life-changing approach for many people.
 To learn more about the specifics of EMDR visit EMDRIA, or reach out to me today.

-EMDR sessions are 90 minutes in length, and are billed at the 90 minute rate.
+EMDR sessions are either 60 or 90 minutes in length, and are billed at the standard session rates.

 Because EMDR is such a unique and structured process, some clients seek EMDR with one therapist, and see another for “talk therapy.”
 I welcome clients who are seeking only EMDR, as well as clients who would like to utilize EMDR while also focusing on building other skills, or working on other goals with me.